 Stage Trigger Action 1 Below 94% attendance (at the end of any half term throughout the year) The half-termly attendance report reminds parents of this trigger, so they are aware that no absence will be authorised without proof of illness etc. If exceptional attendance circumstances are known to the school about the child, e.g. the child has been in hospital etc, the letter will not be sent.
-2 Five unauthorised days (10 sessions) within 12 weeks After five unauthorised days (10 sessions), FAST TRACK LETTER 1 will be issued.
+2 Five unauthorised days (10 sessions) within 10 weeks After five unauthorised days (10 sessions), FAST TRACK LETTER 1 will be issued.
 At this point, parents will also be invited in to see us if they wish.
 We will continue to not authorise absences unless evidence is provided (appointment cards etc.).
 3 One unauthorised day within 20 days after Fast Track Letter 1 has been sent.
-Send home FAST TRACK LETTER 2 .
+Send home FAST TRACK LETTER 2.
 The letter will invite parents to school for a School Attendance Panel meeting (SAP).
-4 When the recommendations and targets set in the SAP meeting are not met, or parents/carers do not engage with the school around the meeting.
-FAST TRACK LETTER 3 is given to parents.
-This is a penalty notice warning letter.
-During the meeting, parents will be informed that if their child has one more day off (2 sessions) unauthorised in the next 20 days, a penalty notice will be issued against them (a fine) if they have had a total of 10 or more absences in the last 12 weeks.

-5 One more unauthorised Fine issued and parents informed. absence (2 sessions) At this point, a penalty notice will be issued under the provisions of the Education Act 1996.
-Note: Payment of a Penalty Notice (from September 2013), if paid within 21 days, is £60.00.
-If parents do not pay within 21 days, the fine is increased to £120.00, and parents have an additional 7 days to make this payment in full.
-Non-payment of a Penalty Notice within the total 28-day period could result in the commencement of criminal proceedings in the Magistrates' Court under Section 444 of the Education Act 1996.
-Casework Any child whose attendance is below 75% at any point in the year or has been persistently absent in the previous year and is showing a poor attendance pattern in the current academic year.
+3 SAP Meeting During the meeting, parents will be informed that if their child has one more day off (2 sessions) unauthorised in the next 20 days, a penalty notice will be issued against them (a fine) if they have had a total of 10 or more absences in the last 10 weeks and a notice to improve letter will be given to parents.
+4 When the recommendations and targets set in the SAP meeting are not met, or parents/carers do not engage with the school A parent contract may be offered or a fine issued to parents.
+At the point, a penalty notice is issued under the around the meeting. provisions of the Education Act 1996.
+Note: Payment of a Penalty Notice is as above in 7.2.
+Consolitorised school absences The following schools and consolitorise for Penalty Notice Frame From No. Adjusted Stiffs across the cross for Penalty Notice Frame From No. Adjusted Stiffs across the cross for Penalty Notice Frame From No. Adjusted Stiffs across the cross of Penalty Notice Frame From No. Adjusted Stiffs across the cross of Penalty Notice Frame From No. Adjusted Stiffs across the cross of Penalty Notice Frame Framework Notice Framework Framework Notic Casework Any child whose attendance is below 75% at any point in the year or has been persistently absent in the previous year and is showing a poor attendance pattern in the current academic year.
 Parents and guardians of children who are persistent absentees (attendance below 90%) in the previous academic year will be monitored closely during the next academic year.
 If the school continues to be concerned about a child's attendance, then they will be invited to an attendance panel meeting at school during the Autumn term, and the school will begin gathering evidence for casework which will then be passed to the Local Authority.
 Once a monitoring process starts, if a child's attendance continues to follow the same pattern or parents do not attend meetings to work with the school to improve their child's attendance, the school will pass the evidence gathered to the Local Authority.
 The 'Case Work' process could lead to a £2500 fine, court-ordered parenting classes or criminal charges leading to a custodial sentence.
+The 'Case Work' process could lead to a £2500 fine, court-ordered parenting class or criminal charges leading to a custodia